glasnt/pycon2020-tutorial/README.md

   secretmanager.googleapis.com
 ```

-This should produce a successful message similar to this one:
+This command will take a minute to complete, and should produce a successful message similar to this one:

 ```
 Operation "operations/acf.cc11852d-40af-47ad-9d59-477a12847c9e" finished successfully.